 Without these public lands, many species would be in trouble.
-For example, over 53 percent of the species with viability concerns in the Ozark and Ouachita Highlands are known to occur only on National Forests (USDA Forest Service 1999).
-The Peaks of Otter salamander is an example of an imperiled species that occurs solely on Federal land - in this case, the George Washington and Jefferson National Forests and the Blue Ridge Parkway.
+For example, over 53 percent of the species with viability concerns in the Ozark and Ouachita Highlands are known to occur only on national forests (U.S. Department of Agriculture, Forest Service 1999).
+The Peaks of Otter salamander is an example of an imperiled species that occurs solely on Federal land-in this case, the George Washington and Jefferson National Forests and the Blue Ridge Parkway.
 The Federal land in the Florida Panhandle and the central Appalachian Mountains supports concentrations of imperiled and listed species (Stein and others 2000).
-National Wildlife Refuges play a key role in the protection of listed species such as the red wolf and the Florida panther, and in the provision of key areas of habitat for waterfowl, migratory birds, and many other species.
-National Parks are important for the preservation and management of old-growth, spruce-fir, and other rare and sensitive communities of both plants and animals.
-National Forests are key in the provision of wilderness areas, large blocks of forest interior, and a diversity of habitats.
+National wildlife refuges play a key role in the protection of listed species such as the red wolf and the Florida panther, and in the provision of key areas of habitat for waterfowl. migratory birds, and many other species.
+National parks are important for the preservation and management of old growth, spruce-fir, and other rare and sensitive communities of both plants and animals.
+National forests are key in the provision of wilderness areas, large blocks of forest interior, and a diversity of habitats.